riyanda432/modana_django_riyanda/README.md

   c.
 Phone number
   d.
 Email
   e.
 Password(encrypted)
-  2. Get list of all users
+  2. Get list of all users(use GET method)
   3. Get single user by id
-  4. Delete user by id
+  4. Delete user by id (use DELETE method)
-  5. Update user field by id
+  5. Update user field by id (use PUT method)

 Unit test for all of API, negative and positive test case for the unit test